 Opening and Closing Dates

-Opening Date – The opening date for Gangotri dham is decided to be on 7th May 2021, during the auspicious eve of Akshay Tritiya.
+Opening Date – The opening date for Gangotri Dham is decided to be on 22nd April 2023, during the auspicious eve of Akshay Tritiya.

 After the closing of the holy portal of Gangotri the idol of the presiding deity of Goddess Ganga will then be transferred to her winter home in the village of Mukhba which is situated at a distance of just 30 minutes from the main temple dham.
 You can visit this place and offer your rituals as a part of the winter char dham yatra circuit.